-- Students are expected to mark all items of clothing and equipment with their names. - Uniforms should be clean and worn neat and tidily. - Students are not to fold the cuffs of shirts over their jumpers. - Students who fail to keep their uniform as required will be asked to purchase a new uniform. - Parents are primarily responsible for their child's uniform and are expected to check that it is being worn correct one before the child leaves home for school.
-Students who are unable to wear the correct at any time must bring an explanatory note from their parent / guardian to the Principal at the beginning of the school day.
+- Students are expected to mark all items of clothing and equipment with their names. - Uniforms should be clean and worn neat and tidily. - Students are not to fold the cuffs of shirts over their jumpers. - Students who fail to keep their uniform as required will be asked to purchase a new uniform. - Parents are primarily responsible for ensuring their child's uniform is worn correctly before leaving home for school.
+Students who are unable to wear the correct uniform must bring an explanatory note from their parent/guardian to the Principal at the beginning of the school day.
 This note should explain the reason for the student not being able to wear the appropriate uniform.
-Behavioural action will be taken for students who are not in correct uniform and without a note.
+Behavioural action will be taken for students who are not in the correct uniform and do not have a note.